wp-plugins/gigpress/readme.txt

 * GigPress features RSS and iCalendar feeds for your upcoming shows and for individual artists and tours, plus Google Calendar and iCal download links for each individual show.
 Also: hCalendar markup!
 * Advanced users can fully-customize the HTML and CSS used by GigPress to display your shows without altering any plugin files, making all changes upgrade-safe.
 * Link up a related post for each show and your show's full details will appear within your post.
 Automatically create new related posts with customizable titles when entering new shows.
 * No lock-in here.
 Import your shows from a CSV file, without fear of duplicate data.
-Export your shows database to CSV -- filtered by artist, tour, and date.
+Export your shows database to CSV - filtered by artist, tour, and date.

 == Changelog ==

+= 2.1.9 =

+* Tested in WordPress 3.0
+* Added "sort" as a valid argument to `gigpress_menu()` ("menu_sort" when used as part of the shortcode)
+* Added "sort" and "scope" as valid arguments to the `[gigpress_related_shows]` shortcode
+* Shows are now further ordered by their end date everywhere (for shows starting on the same day but ending on different days)
+* You can now optionally maintain Related Post associations when importing from a GigPress-generated CSV file
+* Fixed a bug where related posts weren't appearing in search results when the specified related posts category was excluded from normal listings
+* Replaced now-deprecated `clean_url()` calls with `esc_url()`

 = 2.1.8 =